ahossa/ahossa/README.md

 - I'm a big fan of well crafted & readable documentation that explains What, why, how & when of the underlying concept to an 8th grader -- trust me, its an ART! 🎨
 - Creativity, Learning & Curiosity is what keeps me going 🤔

+### What `Technologies` are you familiar with? 🖥️

+- Back-End : C++, Node.js, Java, Python
+- Front-End : .Net, React.js
+- AWS :
 <!--
 **ahossa/ahossa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.